lkodinsson/MARS/Advanced/AncestryAbilities.md

 **Point Cost:** Variable

-The creature gains a defensive bonus from a specified netural armour from one of the tables below.
+The creature gains a defensive bonus from a specified natural armour from one of the tables below.
 Natural armour provided by the body only applies their armour rating or damage reduction if that value is better than any armour that the creature wears.

 ##### Table: Natural Body Armours
 | Name | Point<br/>Cost | AR | DR | Features |